 Char-Broil 463773717 Classic Series 3-Burner Gas Grill

 What We Love: Has features expected from a higher-end grill, easy to transport, large grilling space

 What We Don’t Love: Challenging to assemble

 The Char-Broil Classic 360 is a great starter grill if you’re on a budget, newer to grilling, and don’t want to commit to a spendy option—or simply won’t get the use out of a “big guns” type of grill.
-While this grill is budget-friendly, it offers many of the features you’d expect from more expensive versions: 30,000 BTU of grilling power (plus more on the side burner), 360 square inches of grilling space (enough for 15 burgers), and a 170 square inch rack that can be used for slow cooking or to let foods rest after searing.
+While this grill is budget-friendly, it offers many of the features you’d expect from more expensive versions: 30,000 BTU of grilling power (plus more on the side burner), 360 square inches of grilling space (enough for 15 of your favorite burgers), and a 170-square-inch rack that can be used for slow cooking or to let foods rest after searing.
 Another great bonus feature is that it’s easy to transport: not too heavy and has no attached gas line.

-It features two side shelves for prep space, stainless steel inline burners that offer better temperature control, and utilizes the Piezo ignition system that works quickly and easily.
-The porcelain-coated steel lid and the firebox mean it’s ok to leave it outside no matter the weather.
+It features two side shelves for prep space, as well as stainless steel inline burners that offer better temperature control and utilizes the Piezo ignition system that works quickly and easily.
+The porcelain-coated steel lid and the firebox mean it’s okay to leave it outside, no matter the weather.